canjs/can-connect/can-connect.md

 ### Identifiers

 `.id( props | instance ) -> String` - Returns a unique identifier for the instance or raw data.
-`.idProp -> String="id"` - The name of the unique identifier property.
+`.queryLogic -> QueryLogic - A [can-query-logic] instance that defines the unique property and query behavior.
 `.listQuery(list) -> set` - Returns the set a list represents.
 `.listQueryProp -> Symbol=can.listQuery` - The property on a List that contains its set.